Canada Apprentice Loan

 Read the official award page end-to-end.
 Confirm you meet every requirement before you start.

-Double-check every field, save a copy, and submit at least 24 hours early.
+Check the official source for the current deadline: save a copy and submit at least 24 hours early.

 Apply 3 months before your technical training period begins.